-The ligature on the left is a Wanne clarinet ligature with the plate trimmed and then bent to 8 mm wide.
-The ligature on the right is a Wanne soprano ligature with a silver plate bent to 11 mm wide.
-The plate at the front of the picture is an unmodified plate, still 13 mm wide.
+The ligature on the left is a Wanne clarinet ligature with the plate trimmed and then bent to 8mm wide.
+The ligature on the right is a Wanne soprano ligature with a silver plate bent to 11mm wide.
+The plate at the front of the picture is an unmodified plate, still 13mm wide.
 Peter Spriggs Floating Rail Ligature

-This ligature has two rails that have pivot points in the center, so that they are independent of each other.
-The rails are slightly concave but flattened on the ends where they meet the reed for just 4 mm.
+This ligature has two rails that have pivot points in the centre, so that they are independent of each other.
+The rails are slightly concave but

+flattened on the ends where they meet the reed for just 4mm.
 Wonderful warmth, clarity, ring and projection.
 Excellent articulation.
 Made only for soprano clarinet and bass clarinet.
+While the next ligature is my absolute favourite, the Spriggs is more secure when changing mouthpieces between differently pitched clarinets in orchestra, so it is my first choice for that situation.

+Continued ->

+LIGATURE CHOICES

 Rovner Platinum

-The Rovner Platinum has a fair amount of metal in contact with the mouthpiece, but the platinum is so thin and lightweight that it allows the mouthpiece to vibrate more than many other ligature.
-The "rails" that touch the reed are bent strips of hard rubber.
-They seat the reed very well indeed and the flexibility allows for one of the best legatos I have ever heard and enhances response from the low end of all instruments.
+My current favourite ligature, the Rovner Platinum, has a fair amount of metal in contact with the mouthpiece, but the platinum is so thin and lightweight that it allows the mouthpiece to vibrate more than any other ligature.
+The 'rails' that touch the reed are bent strips of hard rubber.
+They seat the reed very well indeed and the flexibility allows for the best legato I have ever heard and enhances response from the low end of all instruments.
 It is very important to get the tension of the bent rubber strips right with this ligature.
 I find it best to use the least tension possible.
 Tighten the ligature just barely enough to get stability in the altissimo of your instrument and you will find a warm vibrant ringing sound all the way to the bottom of the horn, with terrific ease of articulation.
 Unfortunately, the ligature is so slippery that it is hard to adjust tuning on saxophones without moving it.
 I still find it is worth it!
-However, the ligature will never work for an orchestral clarinetist, as it is impossible to move the mouthpiece from A to Bb to C clarinets without the ligature slipping.
-You could make the choice to move barrel and mouthpiece together from A to Bb clarinets and still use this ligature, but I use a different model of barrel on A clarinets, so that does not work for me.
+However, the ligature will never work for an orchestral clarinettist, as it is impossible to move the mouthpiece from A to Bb to C clarinets without the ligature slipping.
+I still use the Spriggs ligature for orchestra work due to this.
+You could make the choice to move barrel and mouthpiece together from A to Bb clarinets and still use this ligature, but I used a different model of barrel on A clarinets, so that does not work for me.
+Superb artists use all of these ligatures, and I've kept all of them in my collection.
+I could play any of them happily.
+However, I do have my current favourites and I've given reasons why I don't currently play some of these...but they are just my opinions.
+The author gratefully thanks Sandro Massullo of Massullo Music for his expert help in sourcing and testing ligatures.
+Mr. Massullo is amongst the most respected instrument repairmen in North America and his Burnaby, British Columbia shop specialising in wind instrument repair and voicing, along with sales of new and restored vintage instruments and mouthpieces.
+Chuck Currie performs on clarinet and saxophone with the Pacific Symphonic Wind Ensemble, Vancouver Saxophone Ensemble, the Vancouver Island Symphony and many chamber groups.
+His performance at the opening concert of the Vancouver 2007 Clarinetfest was reviewed as 'absolutely amazing'.
+He teaches at his own Sax Noir Studio, and has conducted clinics throughout British Columbia.
+Students have auditioned successfully for national and international scholarships and ensembles.
+He is a Canadian Champion of Music Education, a spokesperson for the Coalition for Music Education.
+He is a Backun and Conn-Selmer Artist.